 5 Great Water Games For Kids

 5 Great Water Games For Kids.
-Mr. Thermometer is finally cracking 80, and the backyard hose will be constantly running until the first freeze of Fall.
-My MacLeanie, in particular, loved water with a furious passion.
-So, when the allure of our cheesy above-ground pool (my sister Jenne calls it the “White Trash Oasis”) runs thin, I’m plactating my kids with these ideas.
+Mr. Thermometer is finally cracking 90, and the backyard hose will be constantly running until the first freeze of Fall.
+Splash pads are out of the question, as are the neighborhood pools.
+So our backyard’s desirability has a sudden urgency.
+So, when the allure of our cheesy above-ground pool (my sister Jenne calls it the “White Trash Oasis”) runs thin, I’m placating my kids with these ideas.

 Five Great Water Games For Kids